Login

 Photo by Ashwin Vaswani on Unsplash

-Specialized Physical Therapy for Pelvic Cancer Treatment
+Specialized Physical Therapy after Pelvic and Breast Cancer Treatment

 Physical therapy for pelvic cancer can relieve pain with sex and general pelvic pain that results from gynecological cancer of the female reproductive organs.
+Physical Therapy after breast cancer can help manage lymphedema (several of our DPTs are also Certified Lymphedema Therapists) and restore upper extremity strength and mobility.

 Types of Gynecologic Cancer